kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 </ol>

 <h2>What I learned</h2>
-The big thing I learned during this job search was...it's really REALLY good to have React experience.
-As a result, this was the easiest job search I ever went through!
+My biggest takeaway from this recent job search is...
+<blockquote><p>"WOW..it's really REALLY good to have React experience nowadays!!!"</p></blockquote>
+I do have other experience, but having React experience made this the easiest job search I ever went through!

 But front web developers always have to keep their skills fresh.
-That's always been the case but I was brutally reminded of it during this job search.
+That's always been the case but I was brutally reminded of it during this job hunt.

-I have a sticky on my desktop listing the skills I need to learn and the ones I need to ramp up on.
-I'll have to find time to do just that...I have no other choice.
+There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that...I have no other choice.

 <h2>Conclusion</h2>
 But that issue of find time to ramp up on front end web dev skills is really the only road block right now.